code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Libraries/rdkafka/README.md

 pub struct BorrowedMessage<'a> { /* fields omitted */ }

 fn topic(&self) -> &str                           //Returns the source topic of the message.

+fn payload_view<P: ?Sized + FromBytes>(&self) -> Option<Result<&P, P::Error>>
+//Converts the raw bytes of the payload to a reference of the specified type, that points to the same
+//data inside the message and without performing any memory allocation
 ```